Adityas

-In Hinduism, Adityas (आदित्य /sa/) refers to a group of major solar deities, who are the offspring of the goddess Aditi.
+Adityas (आदित्य /sa/) refers to a class of Hindu deities.
+They are usually presented as solar deities, and the offspring of the Goddess Aditi.
 The name Aditya, in the singular, is taken to refer to the sun god Surya.
-Generally, Adityas are twelve in number and consist of Vivasvan (Surya), Aryaman, Tvashtr, Savitr, Bhaga, Dhatr, Mitra, Varuna, Amsha, Pushan, Indra and Vishnu (in the form of Vamana).

-They appear in the Rig Veda, where they are 6–8 in number, all male.
+They are first attested in the Rig Veda, where they are 6–8 in number, all male.
 The number increases to 12 in the Brahmanas.
-The Mahabharata and the Puranas mention the sage Kashyapa as their father.
+The epic Mahabharata and the Puranic scriptures mention the sage Kashyapa as their father, and in these texts, the group generally consist of Vivasvan (Surya), Aryaman, Tvashtr, Savitr, Bhaga, Dhatr, Mitra, Varuna, Amsha, Pushan, Indra and Vishnu (in the form of Vamana).
 In each month of the year a different Aditya is said to shine.